Transatlantic flight

-A transatlantic flight is the flight of an aircraft across the Atlantic Ocean from Europe, Africa, South Asia, or the Middle East to North America, Latin America, or vice versa.
+A transatlantic flight is the flight of an aircraft across the Atlantic Ocean from Europe, Africa, South Asia, or the Middle East to North America, South America, or vice versa.
 Such flights have been made by fixed-wing aircraft, airships, balloons and other aircraft.

-Early aircraft engines did not have the reliability nor the power to lift the required fuel to make a transatlantic flight.
-There were difficulties navigating over the featureless expanse of water for thousands of miles, and the weather, especially in the North Atlantic, is unpredictable.
+Early aircraft engines had neither the reliability nor the power to lift the required fuel to make a transatlantic flight.
+There were difficulties navigating over the featureless expanse of water for thousands of kilometres, and the weather, especially in the North Atlantic, is unpredictable.
 Since the middle of the 20th century, however, transatlantic flight has become routine, for commercial, military, diplomatic, and other purposes.

 History

 The idea of transatlantic flight came about with the advent of the hot air balloon.
 The balloons of the period were inflated with coal gas, a moderate lifting medium compared to hydrogen or helium, but with enough lift to use the winds that would later be known as the Jet Stream.
 In 1859, John Wise built an enormous aerostat named the Atlantic, intending to cross the Atlantic.
 The flight lasted less than a day, crash-landing in Henderson, New York.
 Thaddeus S. C. Lowe prepared a massive balloon of 725000 cuft called the City of New York to take off from Philadelphia in 1860, but was interrupted by the onset of the American Civil War in 1861.

+Powered by two Rolls-Royce Eagle 360 hp engines, the Vickers Vimy flown by British aviators Alcock and Brown made the first non-stop transatlantic flight in 1919.
+The first transatlantic flight by rigid airship, and the first return transatlantic flight, was made on 2 July 1919.
 The first successful transatlantic flight in a balloon was the Double Eagle II from Presque Isle, Maine, to Miserey, near Paris in 1978.